-Together for Families support children and young people with special education needs and disabilities (SEND).
-We also support their families.
+Together for Families supports children and young people with Special Education Needs and Disabilities (SEND) and their families.

-You can find information on the support we provide and how to access below.
-We also signpost to national and local resources that can support you and your family.
+You can find information on the support we provide and how to access it below.
+We also signpost to national and local resources.

 The team supports or replaces speech or writing with other forms of communication.
-They also provide support to install high-tech voice output Augmentative and Alternative Communication (AAC) devices into schools.
+They also provide support on using high-tech voice output Augmentative and Alternative Communication (AAC) devices in schools.

-The team works with children and young people with a diagnosis of Autistic Spectrum Condition aged 4-16.
+This team works with children and young people aged 4-16 with a diagnosis of Autistic Spectrum Condition.

 Educational Psychologists are specialists in learning, emotional well-being and child development.
-The team work with children and young people.
-They also provide advice to their parents and other adults who teach and support them.
+The team work with children and young people and provide advice to their parents and other adults who teach and support them.

-The Early Help service identifies the most appropriate help for a child or young person aged from pre-birth up to 18.
-This is extended to 25 where a young person has special educational needs or a disability.
+The Early Help service identifies the most appropriate help for a child or young person aged from pre-birth to 18.
+This is extended to 25 where a young person has Special Educational Needs or Disabilities.

-The service provides support to a child or young adult with a physical disability or medical needs who attends school.
+This service provides support to children or young adults with a physical disability or medical needs who attends school.
 Support is also provided to the school.

-Find out what support is available for children and young people with Social, emotional and mental health.
-Also what support is available for schools.
+Find out what support is available for children and young people with social, emotional and mental health.
+Support is also available for schools.

-The team make statutory arrangements for children and young people with the most complex SEN. They also handle school admissions for children with an Education, Health and Care (EHC) Plan.
+This team make arrangements for children and young people with the most complex Special Educational Needs and Disabilities.
+They also handle school admissions for children with an Education, Health and Care (EHC) Plan.

 The team work with:

-- children and young people (0-25 years) with a diagnosed visual impairment
+- Children and young people, aged 0-25 years, with a diagnosed visual impairment

 Most issues can be resolved online, it's the quickest and most convenient way to get help.